-To map DBMS Credentials
+To map datasources:

-- 1 In the Server Groups Tree of the Rhythmyx Multi-Server Manager - right-click a server repository node and select Define Transforms click a server repository node and select Edit > Define Transforms in the Menu Bar.
+- 1 In the Server Groups Tree of the Rhythmyx Multi-Server Manager - right-click a server repository node and select Define Transforms

+• click a server repository node and select Edit > Define Transforms in the Menu Bar.

-The Multi-Server Manager displays the DBMS Credential Maps tab of the Define Transforms dialog (see "Define Transforms for <Server:Port> DBMS Credential Map Tab" on page 40).
-The dialog does not include information in the List of credentials table the first time it opens.
+The Multi-Server Manager displays the Datasource Maps tab of the Define Transforms dialog (see "Define Transforms for <Server:Port> Datasource Map Tab" on page 48).
+The dialog does not include information in the Map source to target table the first time it opens.

-NOTE: You can access a similar mode of this dialog through the Install Archive Wizard (see "Transforms" on page 80).
+NOTE: You can access a similar mode of this dialog through the Install Archive Wizard (see "Transforms" on page 89).

-- 2 Select a target server in the Target Server drop list. - 3 Click [Add] to add credentials. (see "Adding DBMS Credentials" on page 47) - 4 Select the row that you added. - The Multi-Server Manager displays the source DBMS credentials and a drop list of possible target DBMS drivers in the Source to target mapping table. - 5 Select a target driver and enter values for all of the other target credentials. - 6 Repeat steps 3 and 4 until you have mapped all non-default credentials. - 7 To edit a row that you added to the List of credentials table, select the row and click [Edit]. (see "Editing a DBMS Credential" on page 48) - 8 To delete a row that you added to the List of credentials table, select the row and click [Delete]. (see "Deleting a DBMS Credential" on page 48) - 9 Click [Update].
+- 2 Select a target server in the Target Server drop list. - 3 Click [Add] to add a datasource mapping. (see "Adding Datasource Mappings" on page 54) - 4 Repeat step 3 until you have mapped all non-default datasources. - 5 To edit a row that you added to the Map source to target table, select the row and click [Edit]. (see "Editing a Datasource Mapping" on page 55) - 6 To delete a row that you added to the Map source to target table, select the row and click [Delete] (see "Deleting a Datasource Mapping" on page 55). - 7 Click [Update].

-The Multi-Server Manager saves your DBMS credential mappings and sends them to the target server during installation.
+The Multi-Server Manager saves your datasource mappings and sends them to the target server during installation.